Our Review Process

 The best time to have curd, like most food, is during breakfast or when the sun is up.
 For those sensitive to cold, avoid taking curd in the evenings and at night.
 It can irritate your throat and lead to coughs.
 Curd is best avoided during the night.
 Those with a problem of weak digestion or acid reflux should not have curd at night as it will tend to aggravate your problem.

 When it comes to food, the problem of plenty is always a curse.
 People with diabetes should not binge on curd.
 Overconsumption can lead to acidity, particularly during night.
 It can irritate the bowel movements of those who have weak digestion.
 Overeating curd can lead to bloating and cramps in people diagnosed with lactose intolerance.
 It is also believed to affect the absorption of minerals such as iron from food.
+Also know more about diabetes diet chart.

 Besides the many health benefits in diabetes, curd comes with several advantages.
 It is considered benevolent on those diagnosed with cancer.
 Curd is also considered good for vaginal health.
 Here are some other health benefits of having curd.